SingaporeMotherhood | Baby & Toddler

 October 2015

-If your child plays with a tablet or a phone, think about putting it away.
+Chiropractic care for children is not something that you’d think about unless told that your child needs it.
+If your child plays with a tablet or a phone excessively though, you may want to consider it.
 A 14-year-old girl in Colorado in the United States was recently diagnosed with ‘text neck’, a condition she developed after spending too much time on her mobile phone.
 This is not the only kind of spine-related problem that a child can develop.

-According to Dr Elaine Faverey, Resident Chiropractor at Natural Healings at Novena Specialist Center, up to 1.4% of girls aged 11-12 years old and 2.2% aged 13-14 years old have adolescent idiopathic scoliosis.
-These conditions can develop as early as infancy (younger than three years old).
+According to Dr Elaine Faverey, Resident Chiropractor at Natural Healings at Novena Specialist Center, up to 1.4% of girls aged 11–12 years old and 2.2% aged 13–14 years old have adolescent idiopathic scoliosis.
+This can develop as early as infancy (younger than three years old), and is the most common spinal problem in children.
+It is far more prevalent among girls than in boys, with an approximate ratio of 7:1.

 Common Childhood Spinal Problems